lolwish/Portfolio/README.md

 # Portfolio

 ### Introduction
-Hi, My Name is Tong Zhi Wei.
+Hi, my name is Tong Zhi Wei.
 Here is my phone number : 012-9832206
 My email address : lolwish.tzw@gmail.com
 I'm a Malaysian, of course I fluent in Chinese, English, Malay and Cantonese.
 But not Hokkien.